NullMember/maxhidapi/README.md

 # Known Limitations:
 Take a look at [libusb/hidapi/issues](https://github.com/libusb/hidapi/issues) for limitations.
 There are lot of them.
 Low-level communication with HID devices ([mice and keyboards for example](https://github.com/libusb/hidapi/issues/136#issuecomment-576044796)) mostly prevented by operating systems because of security.

-# Building maxhidapi
-This project uses [multiarch/crossbuild](https://github.com/multiarch/crossbuild) to build cross platform binaries with a simple makefile.
-If you want to build this project without [multiarch/crossbuild](https://github.com/multiarch/crossbuild) check instructions below.

-## Windows target
-On Windows machines I've used mingw but cygwin should work too.
-Either clang or gcc, no matter.
-Check Makefile to used options for compiler.
-Don't forget to change "cc" to your compiler path/name and put c74support from max sdk into libs/max folder.

-## MacOS target
-On MacOS machines you can install either Xcode or Command Line Tools for Xcode.
-Check Makefile to used options for clang.
-Don't forget to change "cc" to "clang" and put c74support from max sdk into libs/max folder.
-Note: You need to manually edit "ext_path.h" file in libs/max/c74support/max-includes folder.
-Find "#include <Files.h>" line and replace it by "#include <Carbon/Carbon.h>".
-I cannot figure out how to automate it (damn!).

 # Using package
 First copy externals folder into Package/hidapi folder then copy Package/hidapi folder to any of the Max search paths.
 By default you can use Documents/Max 7 (or 8)/Packages folder.